-a.
-Existing Facility and Roadway Network.
-Facilities within the project area of influence shall be identified by functional classification, number of lanes and access control (e.g., limited, controlled or uncontrolled access).
-In addition to a discussion, a figure should be provided illustrating each facility within the study area.
-This section should also summarize the existing traffic volumes, operating conditions (Level of Service) of the facility and network.
-Tables and figures should be employed to summarize operational performance.
+- 1. Existing Facility and Roadway Network.
+Facilities within the project AOI shall be identified by route number and/or name, functional classification, typology and general land use, number of lanes, and access control (e.g., limited, controlled or uncontrolled access).
+In addition to a discussion, figures should be provided illustrating each facility within the study area. - 2.

-b.
 Existing Interchanges.
-This section shall describe the existing configuration, geometry and other design features of existing interchanges and crossroads in the area of influence, including identifying any elements that do not meet current design standards.
-This section should summarize existing conditions based upon field reviews and site visits during peak and off-peak periods.
+This section shall describe the existing configuration, geometry, and other design features of existing interchanges and crossroads in the AOI, including identifying any elements that do not meet current design standards.
 Information on geometric conditions should include: number of lanes, lane widths, shoulder widths, acceleration lane lengths, deceleration lane lengths, weave section lengths, grades, horizontal and vertical curvature, and available sight distances at key locations.
 This section should also identify any approved but not yet constructed interchanges, defining their geometry and status.
-Also any other interchanges being developed in the area of influence should be identified.
+Also any other interchanges being developed in the AOI should be identified.